emem83/TTC-Delay-Dataset/README.md

 One of the goals of this project is to recommend solutions to delay causes.
 The TTC identified more than 100 delay causes in the data set.
 To simplify recommendations, I grouped the delay causes into five (5) categories: Passenger Related, Equipment Related, Personnel Related, Fortuitous Events, and Undefined.

 **Exploratory Data Analysis (EDA)**:
 I identified key trends in delay frequency, duration, and common causes using visualizations and statistical analysis (linear regression to determine which delay causes have statistically significantly worsened over time).
+Focus was drawn on statistically significant delay causes under the Passenger Related, Equipment Related, and Personnel Related Categories.

+Exploratory data analysis was also conducted on the Stations.

 I created charts and graphs to highlight peak delay periods, station-specific disruptions, and seasonal trends.